turingschool/front-end-curriculum/projects/capstone.md

 * Show application is using continuous integration
 * Talk about lessons learned

-Teams - it's your responsibility to keep an ensure you are on track to meet expectations of the rubric, which can be found [here](http://backend.turing.io/module4/projects/cross_pollination/cross_pollination_rubric).
+Teams - it's your responsibility to keep and ensure you are on track to meet expectations of the rubric, which can be found [here](https://backend.turing.io/module4/projects/cross_pollination/cross_pollination_rubric).